-- Your supervisor or manager

-- Your HR manager

-- The Legal Department (legal@ferroglobe.com)

-Accurate Accounting and Record-Keeping

-Honest, accurate and objective recording and reporting of financial and non-financial information is essential to the Group's reputation, its ability to meet its legal, tax, audit and regulatory obligations, and for supporting business decisions and actions by Group companies.
+Our Resources: Company Assets and Financial Integrity Our Resources: Company Assets and Financial Integrity A. ACCURATE ACCOUNTING AND RECORD-KEEPING Honest, accurate and objective recording and reporting of financial and non-financial information is essential to the Group's reputation, its ability to meet its legal, tax, audit and regulatory obligations, and for supporting business decisions and actions by Group companies.
 Ferroglobe personnel, contractors, agents, representatives and consultants must follow applicable laws, external accounting requirements and Group procedures for reporting financial and other business information.
 All data created, whether financial or non-financial, must accurately reflect the transactions and events covered.
 This applies whether the data is in paper or electronic form, or any other medium.
 Failing to keep accurate records is contrary to Group policy and may also be illegal.
 There is never any justification for falsifying records, concealing or otherwise tampering with information, or misrepresenting facts.
 Such conduct may amount to fraud and result in civil or criminal liability.

-Records management

-Ferroglobe personnel must manage all of the Group's critical business records in strict compliance with applicable policies and procedures, and never alter or destroy company records unless consistent with those policies and procedures.
+1 Records management Ferroglobe personnel must manage all of the Group's critical business records in strict compliance with applicable policies and procedures, and never alter or destroy company records unless consistent with those policies and procedures.
 Ferroglobe personnel should be familiar with the policies and procedures that apply, including any additional policies on records management that supplement this Code.

-Following accounting standards

-Financial data (such as books, records and accounts) must conform both to generally accepted accounting principles and to the Group's accounting and reporting policies and procedures.
+2 Following accounting standards Financial data (such as books, records and accounts) must conform both to generally accepted accounting principles and to the Group's accounting and reporting policies and procedures.
 Group companies' financial data must be maintained in line with the generally accepted accounting principles applicable in their country of domicile.
-For consolidated Group reporting, data must be in line with the Group's accounting policies ('IFRS') and procedures.
+For consolidated Group reporting, data must be in line with the Group's accounting policies ("IFRS") and procedures.
 Any actual or suspect irregularities or weaknesses in relation to internal controls, accounting or reporting matters should be reported.
-See 'Whistleblowing' above for further details.
+See "Whistleblowing" above for further details.

-Cooperating with external auditors

-Ferroglobe personnel must co-operate fully with the Group's external and internal auditors and ensure that all information relevant to the audit of any Group company (relevant audit information) is made available to that company's external auditors.

-Group personnel should respond promptly to any request by external auditors and allow them full and unrestricted access to relevant staff and documents.
+Cooperating with external auditors Ferroglobe team members must cooperate fully with the Group's external and internal auditors and ensure that all information relevant to the audit of any Group company (relevant audit information) is made available to that company's external auditors.
+Group team members should respond promptly to any request by external auditors and allow them full and unrestricted access to relevant staff and documents.
 Under no circumstances should we provide information to external or internal auditors which we know (or ought reasonably to know) is misleading, incomplete or inaccurate.

-Accurate Accounting and Record-Keeping continued

-Documenting transactions

-All transactions and contracts must be properly authorised at all levels and accurately and completely recorded.
+Documenting transactions All transactions and contracts must be properly authorised at all levels and accurately and completely recorded.
 All contracts entered into by Group companies, whether with another Group company or a third party, must be evidenced in writing.
 If you are responsible for preparing, negotiating or approving any contract on behalf of a Group company, you must make sure that it is approved, signed and recorded in accordance with the relevant delegations of authority and approval procedures.
 All documents prepared by a Group company in connection with sales of its products, whether for domestic use or export, must be accurate, complete and give a proper view of the transaction.
 All documentation must be retained (together with relevant correspondence) in strict compliance with applicable policies and procedures for possible inspection by tax, customs or other authorities.

-: Any questions - ask:
+Any questions - CONTACT

-- Your supervisor or manager - The Legal Department (legal@ferroglobe.com)

-Protection of Company Assets

-All Ferroglobe personnel are responsible for safeguarding and making appropriate use of Group assets.
+B. PROTECTION OF COMPANY ASSETS All Ferroglobe team members are responsible for safeguarding and making appropriate use of Group assets